Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

 with respect to $\mu$.
 Moreover, for all $k\ge 0$,

-where $\{P_k \}_{k=0}^\infty$ is the sequence of orthonormal polynomials with respect to the weight $e^{- 2N V(x)}$ on $L^2(\mu)$.
-It turns out that when $\beta=2$, the Hamiltonian \eqref{log_gas} also describes the eigenvalues of the ensembles of Hermitian (or complex normal) matrices with weight $e^{-2NV(M)}$ on $\X=\R$ (or $\X=\C$).
-In particular, when $V(z)=|z|^2$, these correspond to the well-know Gaussian Unitary (GUE) or Ginibre ensembles respectively. \\
+where $\{P_k \}_{k=0}^\infty$ is the sequence of orthonormal polynomials\footnote{For any $k \ge 0$, $P_k$ is a polynomial of degree $k$ and its leading coefficient is positive.} with respect to the weight $e^{- 2N V(x)}$ on $L^2(\mu)$.
+It turns out that for $\beta=2$, the density $G_N$ also corresponds to the joint law of the eigenvalues of the ensemble of Hermitian (or normal) matrices with weight $e^{-2N \tr V(M)}$ on $\X=\R$ (or $\X=\C$).
+In particular, when $V(z)=|z|^2$, these correspond to the well-know Gaussian Unitary (GUE) and Ginibre ensembles respectively.
+It is well known that if the condition \eqref{potential} holds, the thermodynamical limit of the log-gas is described by an equilibrium measure which has compact support.
+Moreover, if the potential $V\in C^2(\X)$, then the equilibrium measure is absolutely continuous and we let $\varrho_V$ be its density.
+This implies that for any bounded test function $f \in C(\X)$, as $N\to+\infty$,